Feminazi

-Feminazi is a pejorative term for feminists that was popularized by politically conservative American radio talk show host Rush Limbaugh.
+Feminazi (also Femi-Nazi) is a pejorative term for feminists that was popularized by politically conservative American radio talk show host Rush Limbaugh.

-Origin and usage
+Origins and usage

 Feminazi is a portmanteau of the nouns feminist and Nazi.
 According to The Oxford Dictionary of American Political Slang, it refers (pejoratively) to "a committed feminist or a strong-willed woman".
-The American conservative radio talk show host Rush Limbaugh, who popularized the term, credited the university professor Thomas Hazlett with coining it.
-Limbaugh began to use the term in 1991.
+The earliest attested use, according to the Oxford English Dictionary, is a 1989 article in the Los Angeles Times about an anti-abortion protest that used the slogan "Feminazis Go Home".
+The term was later popularized by American conservative radio talk show host Rush Limbaugh in the early 1990s.
+Limbaugh credited the coining of the term to university professor Thomas Hazlett.

 Limbaugh, who was vocally critical of the feminist movement, stated that the term feminazi refers to "radical feminists" whose goal is "to see that there are as many abortions as possible", a small group of "militants" whom he characterized as having a "quest for power" and a "belief that men aren't necessary".
 Limbaugh distinguished these women from "well-intentioned but misguided people who call themselves 'feminists'".
 However, the term came to be widely used for feminism as a whole.
+According to The New Partridge Dictionary of Slang and Unconventional English, Limbaugh used the term "to marginalize any feminist as a hardline, uncompromising manhater".
+The New York Times has described it as "one of [Limbaugh's] favorite epithets for supporters of women's rights".

-The term is used to characterize feminist perspectives as extreme in order to discredit feminist arguments, portraying feminists as bossy, misandric, and hating femininity.
+The term feminazi is used to characterize feminist perspectives as extreme in order to discredit feminist arguments and to stigmatize women's views or behavior as "radical", "extreme", and "tyrannical".
 It has been used in mainstream American discourse to erroneously portray women as hyper-vigilant to perceived sexism.
+Literary critic Toril Moi writes that the term reflects commonplace ideas that feminists "hate men", are "dogmatic, inflexible, and intolerant", and constitute "an extremist, power-hungry minority".
+In his book Angry White Men, the sociologist Michael Kimmel says the term is used to attack feminist campaigns for equal pay and safety from rape and domestic violence by associating them with Nazi genocide.

+The term is used as an insult across mass media and social media.
+"Feminazis" are often described as dangerous, strident, man-hating, prudish, humorless, and overly sensitive.
+Linguist Geraldine Horan writes that there is a marked increase in the use of the term in mainstream media whenever a female public figure makes headlines.
+Usage in the United Kingdom peaked in 2015 along with reporting on barrister Charlotte Proudman, who had criticized a male colleague for commenting on her appearance online.
 In Australia, the term gained wider use following the 1995 publication of the book The First Stone, and has been used in popular media to characterize feminists as threatening, "vindictive", and "puritanical".

 Reactions

-Limbaugh stated that feminazis, as opposed to mainstream feminists, are those "who are happy about the large number of abortions we have" in the United States.
-The anti-violence educator Jackson Katz argues that "no such feminists exist", and that feminazi is a "clever term of propaganda" that is intended and used to "[bully] into complicit silence women who might otherwise challenge men's violence".
-In his book Angry White Men, the sociologist Michael Kimmel says the term is used to attack feminist campaigns for equal pay and safety from rape and domestic violence by associating them with Nazi genocide.